WebMCP vs MCP: What's the Difference and Why It Matters

 The Bigger Picture

-For developers, the practical advice is straightforward:
+For developers, the practical advice:

 The MCP ecosystem is growing fast.
 Whether through your editor or your browser, structured tool access is becoming the standard way AI models interact with the world.